-Transit services are currently operational and extend into Salisbury Village in accordance with Strathcona County requirements and the County's Transit Department.
+Transit services will be extended into Salisbury Village in accordance with Strathcona County requirements and the County's Transit Department.
 Transit can be accommodated through Phase 2 on Salisbury Way, Mitchell Street and Salisbury East Parkway.
 Bus stop locations and timing of transit will be discussed with the County through the subdivision stage.